mikkoim/dinotool/README.md

 See the [DINOv2 github repo](https://github.com/facebookresearch/dinov2) for more information.

+**DINOv3 models:**

+Model names with prefix `facebook/dinov3/<model name>` are downloaded from the DINOv3 respository in Huggingface Hub.
+See a list of available models [here](https://huggingface.co/collections/facebook/dinov3-68924841bd6b561778e31009).

+[!IMPORTANT]
+The DINOv3 models are gated models and need authorized access.
+You have to apply for access on the model page when logged in to Huggingface, and log in on the HF CLI: `hf auth login`.

+**AM-RADIO models:**

+Model names with prefix `NVlabs/RADIO/` are downloaded from the RADIO family of models.
+See all available models [here](https://github.com/NVlabs/RADIO)

 **OpenCLIP models:**

-DINOtool now supports also ViT models that follow the OpenCLIP/timm model API for feature extraction.
+DINOtool supports also ViT models that follow the OpenCLIP/timm model API for feature extraction.
 These models are for example the [SigLIP2 models in Huggingface hub](https://huggingface.co/collections/timm/siglip-2-67b8e72ba08b09dd97aecaf9).
 Additionally, [other models](https://huggingface.co/models?library=open_clip&sort=trending&search=timm%2F) in the Hub should also work, but have not been fully tested.
 These include SigLIP and CLIP models.

 The OpenCLIP/timm model name has to be passed in the format `hf-hub:timm/<model name>`.